rakutentech/js-miniapp/js-miniapp-sample/README.md

 - The following dev-dependencies have been installed for this purpose: `husky, lint-staged, prettier`
 - Whenever we make a commit Prettier will format the changed files automatically.
 - You might want to integrate Prettier in your favorite editor as well.
 Please check the [Prettier Editor Integration](https://prettier.io/docs/en/editors.html).

-## Naming Convention

-### Branches

-- Feature branches: `feature/MINIBUILD-xxxxx_short_description_of_the_feature`
-- Bugfix branches: `bugfix/MINIBUILD-xxxxx_short_description_of_the_bugfix`
-- Tech branches (mostly for technical tasks): `tech/MINIBUILD-xxxxx_short_description_of_the_task`
-- Releases branches: `release/(each project has its own version naming)`

-**It's really important to include the JIRA ticket ID!
-In case a ticket doesn't exist create one (as a tech ticket)**

-### Commits

-- Each commit should have a meaningful message.
-It really helps to figure out where some changes are made, even for adding comments and minor modifications.
-- Try to make the commits as small as possible and avoid several days of work worth big giant commits.

-## Branching policy

-- Pushing directly to master/develop is FORBIDDEN
-- All changes made to master/develop should be done through a new dedicated branch and a Pull Request.
-Pull Requests should be approved by the members of your team
-- Tag the commit of released versions using semantic versioning
-- Before merging a Pull request, be sure to be up to date and solve any conflicts

 ## Others